basf/mlipx/docs/source/glossary.rst

             }

     packmol
-        A package for building initial boxes.
+        Packmol is a software package used for building initial configurations for molecular dynamics or Monte Carlo simulations.
+It can generate a random collection of molecules using the specified density and composition.
+TODO add cite

     rdkit2ase
         A package for converting RDKit molecules to ASE atoms.